Made from scratch shortcake loaded with fresh berries and whipped cream. This Mixed Berry Shortcake recipe is the ultimate summer dessert!

 - 1/4 cup buttermilk

-- 4 cups fresh mixed berries, (strawberries, raspberries, blueberries or a mixture of any type of berries you prefer) – about 4 cups
+- 4 cups fresh mixed berries, (strawberries, raspberries, blueberries or a mixture of any type of berries you prefer)

-- Position a rack in the center of the oven and heat the oven to 400°F. Line a large baking sheet with parchment paper.
+- Position a rack in the center of the oven and heat the oven to 400 degrees F. Line a large baking sheet with parchment paper.

-- Put the flour, 1/3 cup of the sugar, baking powder, baking soda, and salt in the bowl of your food processor.
-Pulse a few times to combine.
-Add the pieces of butter and pulse, mixing until mixture resembles coarse crumbs.
+- Place the flour, 1/3 cup of the sugar, baking powder, baking soda, and salt in the bowl of your food processor.
+Pulse it a few times to combine.
+Add the pieces of butter and pulse, mixing until the mixture resembles coarse crumbs.

-- Transfer the dough to a lightly floured surface and roll it out into a 9” x 5” rectangle, squaring up the edges with your hands.
-Dough should be at least ¾” to 1” thick.
-With a sharp knife, cut down the center of the rectangle, length-wise, dividing the dough in half and then make two cuts across the width.
+- Transfer the dough to a lightly floured surface and roll it out into a 9- x 5-inch rectangle, squaring up the edges with your hands.
+Dough should be at least 3/4- to 1-inch thick.
+Use a sharp knife to cut down the center of the rectangle, length-wise, dividing the dough in half and then make two cuts across the width.
 You will have 6 shortcakes.

 - Transfer shortcakes to the prepared baking sheet.
-Brush tops of dough with a little heavy cream and sprinkle with remaining 1 tablespoon of sugar.
-Bake 15-18 minutes.
-Watch closely towards end of baking time and pull out of oven when lightly browned.
+Brush the tops of the dough with a little heavy cream and sprinkle with remaining 1 tablespoon of sugar.
+Bake for 15 to 18 minutes.
+Watch closely towards the end of the baking time and pull them out of oven when lightly browned.

-- While shortcakes are baking, prepare berries.
-Rinse and slice the strawberries and mix together with rinsed raspberries and blueberries in a serving bowl.
+- While shortcakes are baking rinse and slice the strawberries and mix them together with rinsed raspberries and blueberries in a serving bowl.
 Sprinkle with 1 tablespoon sugar and mix well.
-Allow to sit for 20 to 30 minutes.
+Allow to rest for 20 to 30 minutes.

-- After shortcakes have cooled slightly, slice them in half and fill with berries and whipped cream.
-Put out optional ingredients and allow everyone to build their own customized shortcake.
+- After shortcakes have cooled slightly, slice them in half and fill with berries and whipped cream or set out optional ingredients and allow everyone to build their own customized shortcake.